ahmadajmi/rtl-article/README.md

 Let's see how supporting RTL and LTR in the same project is not a straightforward in practice and how we can solve this.
 In some cases I saw before adding a new direction support was to add a new CSS file in the header and start to override and repeat code over and over to change some CSS properties like `floats`, `padding-left` or `text-align` for different components.

-Let's say this is the code for the RTL language template, we added the `lang="ar"` attribute for the labguage support, this attribute value should be dynamically changed based on the language detection from the server side.
+Let's say this is the code for the RTL language template, we added the `lang="ar"` attribute for the language support, this attribute value should be dynamically changed based on the language detection from the server side.

 ``` html
 <!DOCTYPE html>